learn-co-curriculum/dsc-one-sample-t-tests-lab/README.md

 ### Exercise 2:

-Use the function created in exercise 1 to answer the following analytical questions.
+Use the function created in Exercise 1 to answer the following analytical questions.

 In a Python class, some of the students have taken online courses to improve their Python skills.
 The scores of a random sample of 20 students who underwent the online-course on a Python test are as follows: